stonefl/stonefl.github.io/_drafts/2020-12-31-my-reflections-on-2020-and-resolutions-for-2021.md

 [Run Dataflow Jobs in a Shared VPC without Regional Endpoints on GCP](https://leifengblog.net/blog/run-dataflow-jobs-in-a-shared-vpc-on-gcp/)

 # Resolutions for 2021

-- **Trying be a better manager**: so far so good, need to be better
+- **To be a better manager**: keep learning and improving.
 - **Get threee Certificates of Azure**: Data Scientist, Administrator, and Solution Architect
 - **Read more books**: at least one book per month.
 And review some of the good ones.
 - **Write more blogs**: at least one blog per month.
-Not only focus on techniques but also on management.
+Not only focus on techniques, but also on management.
-- Run more miles: at least three miles per day.
+- **Run more miles**: reach total 1000 miles by the end of 2021.
-- Spend less time on political medium and news
+- **Spend less time on political medium and news**.
+Yes, I think political medium and news are not good for health, neither physical nor mental.
-- Take a long vacation to take my family to a long trip
+- **Take a long vacation for a long trip with family**: This is what I owe to my daughters.